The Ingredients for a Good Life

-“More than 60% of these adolescents had at least one parent who had immigrated to the US,” say the authors, “their modest roots and immigrant status made them doubly marginalized.”
+“More than 60% of these adolescents had at least one parent who had immigrated to the US,” said the authors, “their modest roots and immigrant status made them doubly marginalized.”

-The teenagers were interviewed and given medical exams, and their parents were interviewed.
+The researchers interviewed the teenagers, gave them medical exams, and interviewed their parents.
 They entered adulthood and a variety of professions from lawyers and brick layers to doctors.
 One became President of the United States.
 Some dealt with addiction and disease, including mental illnesses.
 Some progressed up the social ladder, others went in the opposite direction.
-Over the years, the men were tracked regularly with questionnaires and in-person interviews.
-Medical records were studied, additional medical tests conducted, and family members interviewed.
-Spouses were invited to join the study in 2008.
+Over the years, the study regularly tracked the men with questionnaires and in-person interviews.
+It studied their medical records, conducted additional medical tests, and interviewed family members.
+The project invited spouses to join the study in 2008.

 What did the study reveal?

 Dr. Waldinger says “the clearest message we get is this: good relationships keep us happier and healthier.
 Period.”
 Good, warm relationships “demonstrated broad and enduring importance,” not wealth, fame, or high personal achievement.